Hopf-Bautin and homoclinic bifurcations in a Saltzman-Maasch model with cubic feedback: Bifurcation unfolding on the critical manifold

 We stress that the presence of simple zeros in the Melnikov function implies a transverse intersection between the stable and unstable manifolds, thereby ensuring the persistence of the homoclinic orbit under perturbation.
-In this context, we find that if $\eta > 0$ is sufficiently small, the homoclinic orbit $\Gamma_0^\pm$ to the origin, $p_0$, persists within the parameter set for which the equation $D^\pm(\delta, \mu, \lambda) = 0$ has simple zeros.
-This condition can be reduced to
+In this context, if $\eta > 0$ is sufficiently small, the homoclinic orbit $\Gamma_0^\pm$ to the origin $p_0$ persists for parameter values such that the equation $D^\pm(\delta,\mu,\lambda)=0$ admits simple zeros.
+The corresponding leading-order persistence condition is therefore given by

+which provides an explicit relation between the parameters $(\delta,\mu,\lambda)$ ensuring the survival of the homoclinic connection under perturbations.